Vyral/base-template/_posts/2023-09-11-announcing-our-october-2023-home-seller-forum.md

 enclosure:
 pullquote: >-
   If you're even remotely thinking about selling your home in the next two years, this is a must-attend event.
-Paul Douglas
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true